 You can get to Orvieto by train or car.
 If you take the train, you can hop on a bus or on the funicular to get to the top of the hill.
 If you go by car, there is a free parking lot behind the train station and you can walk through the train station to get the bus or funicular.
 Or enjoy a brisk walk up the hill on the stone streets.

 Civita di Bagnoregio, Italy

 Civita di Bagnorego, located in Lazio, is one of the most unique hilltop towns in Italy.
 It’s mysterious and unbelievably beautiful.
-It has a population of around 7 people in the winter season and the only way to access it is on a stone footbridge, with a steady incline, from the town of Bagnoregio.
-My favorite thing to do once entering the town is to slowly stroll through the ghost town – taking in all the of the views and peeking around each corner.
-I also love to sit in the town square and enjoy a glass of wine and plate of cheese.
+It has a population of around seven people in the winter season, and the only way to access it is on a stone footbridge with a steady incline from the town of Bagnoregio.
+My favorite thing to do once entering the town is to slowly stroll through the ghost town – taking in all the views and peeking around each corner.
+I also love to sit in the town square and enjoy a glass of wine and a cheese plate.

 You can get to Civita di Bagnoregio by bus or car.
-There are a couple parking lots in Bagnoregio near the stafootbridgeoot bridge.
+There are a couple of parking lots in Bagnoregio near the footbridge.
 Bagnoregio is also a great small town to walk around and grab something to eat at one of the quaint eateries.

 These two dreamy hilltop towns don’t disappoint.
-When I think of Italy, Orvieto and Civita di Bagnoregio immediately pop in my head and I can visualize myself walking their streets.
+When I think of Italy, Orvieto, and Civita di Bagnoregio immediately pops into my head, and I can visualize myself walking their streets.

 If you are ready for your dream trip to Italy, contact us, and we’ll help you book it.